Close Menu

 Game-Based Learning

-Game-based learning is a way to make lessons more engaging by using games.
+Game-based learning is a way to make lessons more fun by being able to improve the educational experience using games.
 It’s been around for decades, but it’s really taking off now as more schools add it to their curricula.
 Game-based learning uses game mechanics and elements like points, levels, rewards, and goals to improve the educational experience.

 According to a study published on ScienceDirect, games foster learning engagement on various levels, including affective, cognitive, and sociocultural.
 Moreover, as per cognitive learning theories, play-like activities promote deep learning because students want to invest their time and effort in tasks that they find interesting and motivating.